GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 of data will be formatted for when we later load many vertices onto the GPU to render a triangle.

-**Now let's make sense of why we have the following layout:**
-(we will refer to 1 element of D3D11_INPUT_ELEMENT_DESC as a field)

-D3D11_INPUT_ELEMENT_DESC vertexInputLayoutInfo[] is an array since when we pass data to a GPU to read in the **vertex shader** we need to specify to the GPU how 1 vertex of data will be formatted for when we later load many vertices onto the GPU to render a triangle.

 You can think of each element in this array as describing one element in `VSInput`

 - `POSITION` being a float3 (12 bytes) that is the first element means that the GPU expects the first 0-12 bytes of every vertex to be a `float3` filled with position data.